djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 - describes the observed characteristics of those relationships that enshrine the iron triangle
 - analyse how being able to improve those relationships and orchestrate relationships between objects may be key to breaking the iron triangle
 - consider what might be required if unviersities are to break the iron triangle
+- suggests that limitations of digital fluency/capability is not limited to academics, but to institutions

 ## Supporting literature